Dubzyy/netmap/README.md

 > **⚠️ WORK IN PROGRESS - NOT PRODUCTION READY ⚠️**
 > This is an active development project and should not be used in production environments without significant security hardening, testing, and validation.

 A real-time network topology visualizer with live bandwidth monitoring powered by Prometheus and SNMP metrics.
-Built for network engineers and NOC teams to visualize and monitor their infrastructure.
+Built for network engineers and NOC teams to visualize and monitor their infrastructure with **instant WebSocket updates**.

 ![NetMap Screenshot](docs/images/netmap-screenshot.png)

 ## 🚀 Features

 ### Current Capabilities
+- ✅ **Real-Time WebSocket Updates** - Instant topology changes across all clients (<100ms latency, no polling)
-- ✅ **Real-Time Monitoring** - Live bandwidth metrics from Prometheus/SNMP with 30-second auto-refresh
+- ✅ **Live Bandwidth Monitoring** - Real-time metrics from Prometheus/SNMP with automatic updates
 - ✅ **Interactive Topology** - Drag-and-drop network diagram with persistent node positioning
+- ✅ **Professional Grid Background** - Dual-layer grid pattern (major/minor lines) for precise diagramming
 - ✅ **Modern Glassmorphism UI** - Beautiful gradient header, custom fonts (Inter + JetBrains Mono), and professional design
 - ✅ **Custom Device Icons** - Upload and edit PNG/JPG/SVG images with transparent backgrounds
 - ✅ **Smart Icon Display** - Text labels positioned below custom icons for optimal readability